Chabot Space and Science Center

-Chabot Space and Science Center (/sh@'bou/), located in Oakland, California, is a center for science learning featuring interactive exhibits, planetariums, a large screen theater, hands-on activities and three powerful telescopes.
+Chabot Space and Science Center (/sh@'bou/), located in Oakland, California, is a center for learning in Earth and space science, which features interactive exhibits, planetariums, a large screen theater, hands-on activities, and three powerful telescopes.

 The center is the continuation and expansion of a public observatory that has served San Francisco Bay Area schools and citizens with astronomy and science education programs since 1883.
 It is named after the father of hydraulic mining and benefactor of the original Oakland Observatory, Anthony Chabot.
-Since 2000, the center has been located on the western border of Redwoods Regional Park.
+Since 2000, the center has been located on the western border of Redwoods Regional Park and has partnered with the National Aeronautics and Space Administration, hosting the NASA Ames Visitor Center.

 History

 The institution began in 1883 as the Oakland Observatory, through a gift from Anthony Chabot to the City of Oakland.
 The original Oakland Observatory was located near downtown Oakland and provided public telescope viewing for the community.
 For decades, it also served as the official timekeeping station for the entire Bay Area, measuring time with its transit telescope.

 The observatory moved to its Mountain Boulevard location near the current State Route 13 (37°47′13″N 122°10′42″W - telescope domes visible in satellite view) in 1915 due to increasing light pollution and urban congestion.
 In the mid-1960s, the facility was expanded considerably.
 Throughout this time, Chabot Science Center, as it was renamed, was staffed mainly by Oakland Unified School District personnel and volunteers.
 In 1977, seismic safety concerns terminated public school students’ access to the original observatory facility.
 The observatory building remained open to the general public, but school activities were limited to outlying classroom buildings and the planetarium.

-Recognizing the need to restore full access to the facility, either by repair or relocation, in 1989 Chabot Observatory & Science Center was formed as a Joint Powers Agency with the City of Oakland, the Oakland Unified School District, and the East Bay Regional Park District, in collaboration with the Eastbay Astronomical Society, and in 1992 was recognized as a nonprofit organization.
+Recognizing the need to restore full access to the facility, either by repair or relocation, in 1989 Chabot Observatory & Science Center was formed as a joint powers agency with the City of Oakland, the Oakland Unified School District, and the East Bay Regional Park District, in collaboration with the Eastbay Astronomical Society, and in 1992 was recognized as a nonprofit organization.
 The project was led by Chabot's Executive Director and CEO, Dr. Michael D. Reynolds, breaking ground for the facility in October 1996 with construction of the new 88000 sqft Science Center beginning in May 1998.

 In January 2000, anticipating the opening of the new facility, the organization changed its name from Chabot Observatory & Science Center to Chabot Space & Science Center.
 The new name was chosen to better convey the organization's focus on astronomy and the space sciences, while communicating both the broad range and the technologically advanced nature of programs available in the new Science Center.